Flathead Lake Biological Station, Wildlife Biology Program, Divison of Biological Sciences

 • B.S., 1988, Iowa State University, General Biology with minor in Animal Ecology

-• Visiting Senior Scientist, Center for Investigation of Biodiversity and Genetic Resources (CIBIO), University of Porto, Vairo, Portugal http://cibio.up.pt/
+• Center for Investigation of Biodiversity and Genetic Resources (CIBIO), University of Porto, Vairo, Portugal http://cibio.up.pt/

-• Named one of “The World’s Most Influential Scientific Minds in 2014”, by Thomson Reuters as one of the most highly cited researchers publishing scientific papers between 2002 and 2013.
+• Named one of “The World’s Most Influential Scientific Minds in 2014”, by Thomson Reuters as a highly cited researcher publishing scientific papers between 2002 and 2013.

-• Adjunct Professor (can supervise grad students), Wildlife Program, University of Montana, 2010-current
+• Wildlife Biology Program, University of Montana, 2010-current

 • Bronze medal, a top scientist in France CNRS (Centre Nationale de la Recherche Scientifique), 2004-2005